Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

-This photo takes up the most real estate above the fold on your page so be certain it is of excellent quality and engages your visitors.
+This photo takes up the most real estate above the fold on your page, so ensure it is of excellent quality and engages your visitors.
 Here too, remember to check on current guidelines for size requirements.
-Refresh regularly to promote what are currently the most important aspects of your business: anything from products, services, offers, or career opportunities.
+Refresh regularly to promote what are currently the most critical aspects of your business: anything from products, services, offers, or career opportunities.
 And be sure to align with your current CTAs.

 4. Follow Facebook's guidelines, specifically for the cover photo.

-For your page to exist you need to follow Facebook's guidelines.
-A couple of things to keep in mind: your cover can't be deceptive, misleading, or infringe on any copyrights.
+For your page to exist, you need to follow Facebook's guidelines.
+A couple of things to remember: your cover can't be deceptive, misleading, or infringe on any copyrights.